Part of the Accessibility audit

 Common mistakes when fixing this

 Using div where main belongs.
-The most common issue is a div with a class like 'content' or 'main-wrapper' that could be a <main> element.
+The most common issue is a div with a class like 'content' or 'main-wrapper' that could be a <main> tag.
 The CSS stays the same.
 Only the tag name needs to change.

 How to verify the fix